-For example, a chapter on the Brooklyn Bridge includes a flyover video, historical images and a 3D rendering of the bridge, which students can manipulate to gain a better understanding of its design.
+For example, a chapter on the Brooklyn Bridge includes a flyover video, historical images, and a 3D rendering of the bridge, which students can manipulate to gain a better understanding of its design.
 “At the same time in science class, students work on an engineering project where they construct a bridge out of spaghetti and marshmallows,” Roble says.
-“And in maths, they’re learning about the calculations used to build the bridge.”
+“And in math they’re learning about the calculations used to build the bridge.”

-Roble’s ideal classroom isn’t really a classroom at all — it’s a place filled with historical papers, photos and objects that students can explore freely.
+Roble’s ideal classroom isn’t really a classroom at all — it’s a place filled with historical papers, photos, and objects that students can explore freely.
 “I want my classroom to be like a museum where you can walk around and actually touch things,” he says.

-However, many of the artefacts Roble wants to share with his students are available only in actual museums.
+However, many of the artifacts Roble wants to share with his students are available only in actual museums.
 “We worked around it by making paper copies of things,” he recalls.
 “But that wasn’t the engagement level we see with iPad.”

 With interactive books, now Roble can illustrate his lessons with digital assets that students can examine up close.
-“I’m always on the lookout for text, artefacts, resources and websites I think are going to be relevant to my students,” he says. “iBooks Author gives me the tool I need to take these materials and put them on iPad, so they’re immediately accessible and engaging for students to interact with.”
+“I’m always on the lookout for text, artifacts, resources, and websites I think are going to be relevant to my students,” he says. “iBooks Author gives me the tool I need to take these materials and put them on iPad, so they’re immediately accessible and engaging for students to interact with.”

 “Students have told me the biggest difference in the way they’re learning is that they’re active,” Roble says.
 “They’re participating.
 They’re highlighting, they’re tapping, they’re swiping to a different page.
 It helps sustain their mental effort and their interest in completing the homework that’s assigned.”